ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

-### Validating a TEEP Message
+### Validating a TEEP Message {#validation}

-When validating a TEEP message, the following steps are performed.
+When TEEP message is received (see the ProcessTeepMessage conceptual API defined in {{I-D.ietf-teep-architecture}} section 6.2.1), the following validation steps are performed.
 If any of the listed steps fail, then the TEEP message MUST be rejected.

 1. Verify that the received message is a valid CBOR object.